NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - More ring combos are notated in strings
 - 5A, Act4A, JA, and 2X all stop projectiles while the hitboxes are active
 - 5B
+    - Damage increased from 8 to 11
     - Given more stun on hit and block
     - Elbow hitbox appears on the second active frame
-    - Damage increase: 8 > 11
 - 5B(B)
     - Less disadvantage on block
     - Move ends sooner